 Studies show that 10 per cent of global deforestation is driven by EU imports of forest risk commodities including palm oil, soy, rubber, beef, maize, cocoa, and coffee.
 Such deforestation also has serious social and human rights impacts.

 According to a European Commission study, an area of forest the size of Portugal was lost globally between 1990 and 2008 because of EU consumption of commodities grown on deforested land.

+Other than China, the EU is the largest market for forest risk commodities.
 Addressing deforestation is therefore not possible without addressing EU demand.

 What is Europe doing to stop deforestation?